raspberrypilearning/turing-test-lessons/lesson-1/lesson.md

 ##Introduction

 How do computers think?
 In this lesson, students will consider how computers and robots need to follow a sequence of instructions to complete a task.
-Much of this lesson is dedicated to getting students using a Raspberry Pi for the first time, logging in, accessing IDLE3, and typing a small sequence of instructions to make a shape.
+Much of this lesson is dedicated to getting students using a Raspberry Pi for the first time, logging in, accessing Python 3 or IDLE3, and typing a small sequence of instructions to make a shape.

 ## Learning objectives